-Over the many years that the Center on Deafness has been in operation, hundreds of adults and students have been served and returned to the community and regular school programs.
+Over the many years that the Center on Deafness has been in operation, hundreds of adults have been served and returned to the community.
 Numerous adult clients have been moved from state hospital programs and with support live in the community and have secured employment.
 The Center has established itself as a unique facility for the deaf and hard of hearing population with the ability to design and implement individualized programs to meet the specific needs of this very challenged population.

-The Center provides Vocational Services for adults and operates a Sheltered Workshop.
-The goal of the Sheltered Workshop is to provide opportunities for clients to be personally productive and develop vocational skills and improve self-esteem.
-Several of our workshop's clients have secured employment in the community.
-For more information, please call Beth Lessick at (847) 559-0110, Ext.
-279.
+The Center provides Vocational Services for adults and operates an adult day program.
+The goal of the program is to provide opportunities for clients to be personally productive and develop vocational skills and improve self-esteem.
+Several of our adult clients have secured employment in the community.

-Our residential program provides a home-like environment for students and for adults.
+Our residential program provides a home-like environment for adults.
 Residences are integrated in the community, apartment, and townhouse settings.
 Staff provide training in independent living skills and social interaction.
-The residential program for children and youth is closely coordinated with Centerview Therapeutic School in order to provide services 24 hours a day.
 The adult residences include Community Living Arrangements (CILA) for adults with developmental disabilities and supervised living for those adults who have mental illness.
 All residences are open 365 days a year.

 Sign Language Classes bridge the communication gap between the deaf community and the hearing community.
 Classes range from Beginners Level through Intermediate and Advanced.
 Family classes and instruction for children are provided in the summer.